ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The prognostic atmospheric model in the UFS SRW Application is the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core configured with a Limited Area Model (LAM) capability (:cite:t:`BlackEtAl2021`).
-The dynamical core is the computational part of a model that solves the equations of fluid motion.
+The :term:`dynamical core` is the computational part of a model that solves the equations of fluid motion.
 A User’s Guide for the UFS :term:`Weather Model` can be found `here <https://ufs-weather-model.readthedocs.io/en/release-public-v3/>`__.

 Common Community Physics Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ (:term:`CCPP`) supports interoperable atmospheric physics and land surface model options.
 Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
-The upcoming SRW App release includes four physics suites.
+The SRW App v2.0.0 release includes four physics suites.

 Data Format
 ^^^^^^^^^^^^^^^^^^^^^^

-The SRW App supports the use of external model data in :term:`GRIB2`, :term:`NEMSIO`, and netCDF format when generating initial and boundary conditions.
+The SRW App supports the use of external model data in :term:`GRIB2`, :term:`NEMSIO`, and :term:`netCDF` format when generating initial and boundary conditions.
 The UFS Weather Model ingests initial and lateral boundary condition files produced by :term:`chgres_cube`.

 Unified Post-Processor (UPP)
 --------------------------------

 The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ (:term:`UPP`) processes raw output from a variety of numerical weather prediction (:term:`NWP`) models.
 In the SRW App, it converts data output from netCDF format to GRIB2 format.
 The UPP can also be used to compute a variety of useful diagnostic fields, as described in the `UPP User’s Guide <https://upp.readthedocs.io/en/upp_v10.1.0/>`__.
-Output from the UPP can be used with visualization, plotting, and verification packages, or for further downstream post-processing (e.g., statistical post-processing techniques).
+Output from the UPP can be used with visualization, plotting, and verification packages or for further downstream post-processing (e.g., statistical post-processing techniques).

 METplus Verification Suite
 ------------------------------